The Life Sciences Industry’s Regulatory Outlook in 2025

 Such cases strongly suggest that one purpose of the remuneration to the HCP speaker and attendees is to induce or reward referrals.

-In addition to that, companies need to put in place for all speaker programs processes that can be monitored before, during and after the event to ensure compliance with the guidelines.
+In addition to that, companies need to put in place all speaker program processes that can be monitored before, during, and after the event to ensure compliance with the guidelines.

 3. Whistleblower Reporting Programs